Usual tedious disclaimer:

 Xena found herself comparing Diana to Gabrielle all through the meal.
 Diana didn't eat as much as the bard, ate silently, and immediately started cleaning up after breakfast.
 Xena was amused at the comparison, but found that she missed the bard's incessant chatter, something she never thought she would miss.
 She mentioned it to Diana, who smiled mysteriously, saying, "Sorry, I can't fill her boots.
 I'd like to meet Gabrielle some day, though.
 Maybe you should bring her to Amphipolis for Solstice this year."

-"But she may never leave home."
+"But she may never leave home," Xena argued.

 "Anything would be better than ten years, I might be an old married woman by then."
 Diana laughed, then waved as she turned to leave.
 Xena watched her walk away, sad that she had missed her transformation into a young woman, but glad that she had the chance to see Diana again.
 She mounted Argo and started off, heading vaguely toward Potadeia.

 Several days later, Xena heard about Gabrielle's pulling the villagers together for a terrific defense of her hometown.
 Xena was very proud of her sidekick, for she had defended her town and saved them from the ineptitude of Meleager the not so Mighty.
-Xena decided to camp about an hour's walk outside of the village, sure that Gabrielle would get wanderlust again soon.
+Xena decided to camp about an hour's walk outside of the village, sure that Gabrielle would get wanderlust again fairly soon.
 Her patience was rewarded sooner than she had expected.
-Before Xena could set up camp, Gabrielle came walking up the path.
+Before Xena could finish setting up camp, Gabrielle came walking up the path.

 "Xena!
 Did you hear what happened?"
 Gabrielle burst out as she ran the last few yards toward the warrior.

 "Do tell, Gabrielle," Xena said.
 She listened as the bard told the tale, embellishing it with demonstrations.
-Xena was amused at the telling, but very glad to see the bard again.
+Xena was amused at the telling, but very glad to see the Gabrielle again.
 She realized with a start that Gabrielle was younger than Diana by a few years, but had grown up fast since she first tagged after Xena.
 When Gabrielle came to the end of her tale, Xena put her arm lightly around Gabrielle's shoulders, squeezing her briefly.
 "Sounds like you did quite well." she commented.
 Gabrielle beamed up at Xena, the pleasure of being complimented by the warrior suffusing her face.

 That night after supper, Gabrielle fell asleep quickly, sprawling out as usual.
 Xena stayed up, finishing cleaning and sharpening her weapons, stealing glances at the sleeping bard from time to time.
 Xena was not sure whether to be amused or chagrined at being so pleased that Gabrielle was back.
 She thought about Diana, how she realized that she had missed her and felt guilty about not watching her finish grow up, but how, despite Diana's competence and self-reliance, she preferred to see Gabrielle across the fire.
 After years of equating companionship with favors exchanged or alliances built, it was refreshing to have someone follow her just out of friendship, she decided.
 She finished with her weapons, then settled into her blankets.